 How CDPH and ACPHD’s face covering requirements will be satisfied and enforced.
 Availability to supply appropriate personal protective equipment to staff and students when needed.

 All students on campus are mandated to wear a mask.
-It is mandated for teaching staff to wear face shields and staff helpers to wear face masks.
-School supplies these to all staff.
+It is mandated for teaching staff and staff helpers to wear face masks.
+School supplies these as well as face shields, gloves, and hand sanitizers to all staff members when needed.

-School keeps a supply of masks and gloves on campus for those who come to school without one.
+School keeps a supply of masks on campus for those who come to school without one.

 HEALTH SCREENINGS FOR STUDENTS AND STAFF: